jonjozwiak/openstack/director-examples/ad-integration/README.md

 ```
 -e /home/stack/templates/custom/ad-post-deploy.yaml
 ```
+NOTE: You cannot have multiple NodeExtraConfigPost definitions.
+If you want to do multiple SoftwareConfigs in post deploy, you can create something like config -post-deploy.yaml that calls a single config yaml.
+Then in that config yaml you can have multiple SoftwareConfig and SoftwareDeployments resources.
+Also, you can use 'depends_on: deploymentname' in the definition of a SoftwareConfig if yo u need one to complete before the other.
+So in this example, copy ad-post-deploy.yaml to custom-post-deploy.yaml having the NodeExtraConfigPost pointing to custom-config.yaml.
+Then in custom-config.yaml copy in the SoftwareConfig and SoftwareDeployment and parameters from ad-config.yaml.
+Finally, add '-e /home/stack/templates/custom-post-deploy.yaml'...

 ## Validate your Openstack AD Integration
 The AD config script will create a credentials file on your controllers: /root/overcloudrc_admin_v3.
 We'll source that and use if for validation